renatomh/api-simplebank/README.md

 ## 🌐 Setting up config files

+**Important Observation**: the files which will be copied to the Docker image being built must have the End of Line (EOL) sequence as 'LF' (Line Feed).
+If it's set to 'CRLF' (Carriage Return + Line Feed), it might cause some errors like "*exec /app/start.sh: no such file or directory*" or "*error: parse "postgresql://root:secret@localhost:5432/simple_bank?sslmode=disable\r": net/url: invalid control character in URL*".

-In order to build docker iamges from a Dockerfile, we can do it with the following command (if we already have a *Dockerfile* on the directory where the commnd is being executed):
+In order to build docker images from a Dockerfile, we can do it with the following command (if we already have a *Dockerfile* on the directory where the command is being executed):

 ```bash
 $ docker build -t simplebank:latest .